How Does Pinterest Make Money? | Pinterest Business Model

 The promoted pins, just like promoted content over other social media networks, are user targeted so as the user and the advertiser gets what they need.
 Their reach depends on the bids by the sponsor and the bids depend on the target interests and other demographic factors.

-Why is Pinterest a better social media option for Businesses?
+Why is Pinterest a better social network for Businesses?

 Pinterest is used by users to find, save and share the content related to their interest.
 This itself has created a niche which can be tapped by marketers.
 Unlike other networking platforms which have a primary motive of connecting people with others, pinterest connect people with content related to their interests.
 This results in a better click through rate on advertisements and more conversions.